DevExpress/dotnet-eud/interface-elements-for-web/articles/html-editor/working-with-tables/remove-a-table-in-html-editor.md

 ---
-title: Remove a Table in HTML Editor
+title: Remove a Table
 author: Anna Kondratova
 legacyId: 6997
 ---
-# Remove a Table in HTML Editor
+# Remove a Table
-You can remove a table or its elements from the HTML Editor by using the following commands:
+You can remove a table or its elements from the HTML Editor by using the following buttons:

 | Command | Button | Description |
 |---|---|---|